-from the outside.
-When you’re tired, opt for green tea too.
+When you’re tired, opt to drink green tea.
 Not only will it help perk you up, a study in the Journal of Nutrition found it increased oxygen and bloodflow, which also help give you energy and more of a glow to your skin.

-Nothing gives away tiredness more than red-looking sore eyes.
-This is usually caused by lack of moisture, which you can restore with a specialised product such as Optrex Actimist (£15.99 for 15ml from Boots) which you spray on closed eyes, the liquid then works its way naturally into your eye via the edges of your eyelids.
+Tired-looking eyes are usually caused by lack of moisture, which you can restore with a specialised product such as Optrex Actimist (available from Boots and other pharmacies); spray it on closed eyes, and the liquid then works its way naturally into your eye via the edges of your eyelids.
 It helps replenish moisture and reduce irritation.

 For a natural alternative you can also use banana skin, tea bags or sliced cucumbers – put any of these in the fridge before you use them to increase their effect.

 green or blue to reduce the appearance of redness.

 Photographers often use a reflective white or silver surface under a model’s face to reduce shadows and give skin more of a glow, so you can use the technique yourself.
 A white or off-white T-shirt or blouse will do the trick.

 If white isn’t an option, try warm colours such as yellow, orange or red.
-You might think that warm colours to your outfit would only serve to highlight your grey lack-lustre appearance but the
+You might think that adding warm colours to your outfit would only serve to highlight your grey lack-lustre appearance but the

 reverse is actually true.
 The colour will also reflect a little onto your skin, making it seem less dull.

 No one looks tired when they’re standing tall and proud, so when you're feeling exhausted but need to power through the day take charge of your posture.
 Tilt your chin up and straighten those shoulders.

 It’s also a good idea to spend ten minutes stretching before you go out.
-Not only will this make you feel better and so look better, it’ll also help lengthen your spine, making you seem taller and more alert.
+Not only will this make you feel better and therefore look better, it’ll also help lengthen your spine, making you seem taller and more alert.